thomaswiemann/thomaswiemann.github.io/_posts/2021-11-13-Cluster-Computing-with-VS-Code.md

 ## 3. Requesting Resources on Compute Nodes

 So far, your connection to the computing server has been to the _head node_.
-The head node may be suitable for running tasks that require little resources (as is the case with Acropolis, for example).
+The head node may be suitable for running tasks that require little resources.
 Since the resources of the head node are shared across all users, however, it is not good practice (and indeed not very nice) to use it for any coding sessions that require more computing power.
 To use the cluster for active development in settings where you want to leverage hardware exceeding that of you own machine, it's thus necessary to request allocation of a computing node to your account on the server.
 Allocated resources are not shared across users and hence can be utilized in good conscience.

 Requesting an interactive session on a computing node is done via the terminal.
 The specific commands depend on the scheduler of the computing cluster.
 For example, the Mercury computing cluster uses ``slurm``.
 The below code snippet requests a session with four CPU cores, 32 GB of memory, and one GPU.
 See the Mercury documentation for additional options on how to request an interactive session ([link](https://hpc-docs.chicagobooth.edu/running.html)).
 ```bash